Bleeding During Early Pregnancy

 Questions you may be asked

-Though not normal, bleeding early in pregnancy is common.
-If you’ve noticed any bleeding, you may be concerned.
+Bleeding early in pregnancy isn't normal.
+But it is common.
+If you’ve seen any bleeding, you may be concerned.
 But keep in mind that bleeding alone doesn’t mean something is wrong.
-Call your healthcare provider right away, though.
-He or she may ask you questions like these to help find the cause of your bleeding:
+Just be sure to call your healthcare provider right away.
+They may ask you questions like these to help find the cause of your bleeding:

 When did your bleeding start?

-Is your bleeding very light (spotting) or is it like a period?
+Is your bleeding very light or is it like a period?

 Is the blood bright red or brownish?